pixelastic/blog.pixelastic.com/_posts/2010-06-03-overview-of-the-different-ways-of-protecting-your-email-address.md

 ## Using a contact form instead.

-That's what I'm doing on this very own site.
+That's what I'm doing on this site.

 This way I don't have to display my address, I let my server script send the email for me.